OpenDevICON/opendevicon/docs/IRC2Pausable.md

 ```

 #### unpause
 Unpauses the token transfers.
-This method can be executed only by the owner of SCORE when the SCORE is already in paused state.
+This method can be executed only by the owner of SCORE when the SCORE and pausers is already in paused state.
 It emits Unpaused event.
 ```
 @external
 @whenPaused